micnovak/ConfD-Doc/docs/quick-guides/NSO_ConfD/nso-confd.md

 ### Configure `authgroup`

-In order NSO device can connect to real NETCONF device, we need to provide authorization details.
-This is done by linking it with `authgroup`.
+In order the NSO device can connect to the real NETCONF device, we need to provide authorization details.
+This is done by linking NSO device with `authgroup`.
 We configure `authgroup` in the config mode of NSO CLI.
 Type in (or paste into) the *shell 3*:

 ```shell